For more information, please call the OAA Information Line at 860-512-2840.

 MCCOAA members enjoy the stimulation of socializing with people who share similar interests in a wide variety of educational and entertaining activities including:

-- Free monthly meetings at the college with entertaining speakers and performances on a variety of subjects, with refreshments afterward, September – May (except for luncheon months)
+- Free monthly programs at the college with entertaining speakers and performances on a variety of subjects, with refreshments afterward, September through May (except for luncheon months)

 - Reduced fees for luncheon meetings with entertainment in October, December and May at local fine restaurants

 - The OAA Travel Committee arranges many popular motor coach day trips, overnight trips and international travel.
 Although non-members may participate, OAA members are given priority and pay discounted rates.
 Recent destination offerings have included Connecticut, New York City, Boston, Rhode Island, Nashville, the Ottawa Tulip Festival, Philadelphia and Portugal.